Cloud7Ez/My_Projects/Financial Modeling In Excel/README.md

 https://github.com/user-attachments/assets/332bfdce-c70d-4924-bd37-f04549ebd242

 ## Step 7 (Sensitivity analysis)
-We've explored some interesting what-if analyses by changing inputs one at a time, but there must be a more efficient way.
-Data Tables are excellent for sensitivity analysis, allowing us to examine how a range of input changes affects the output.
+I've explored some interesting what-if analyses by changing inputs one at a time, but there must be a more efficient way.
+Data Tables are excellent for sensitivity analysis, allowing me to examine how a range of input changes affects the output.

 ------------------------------------------------------